rwd-pine/pine/README.md

 # PineJS

-### Tiny but powerfull responsive multilevel navigation.
+### Tiny but powerfull responsive multilevel navigation component.

 ## Features

-* Bootstrap 3 compatible, but standalone too
+* Compatible with Bootstrap 3, but may be implemented independently
+* Ready for both vertical and horizontal navigations
 * Customizable with effects and skins
 * Accessible Mobile First architecture
 * jQuery/Zepto versions
-* Using the best of LESS variables power
+* Using the power of LESS variables
 * Internet Explorer 8+ compatible

-# Usage instructions
+# Usage

 Installation of Pine is quite easy, just follow steps below and you will be able to get the plugin up and running.

 <!---If you notice any bugs, please post them to [GitHub issues](github_url).-->

 1. Link JS plugin: